Optimizing model-agnostic Random Subspace ensembles: Results

 An open problem in computational biology is the reconstruction of gene regulatory networks, which attempt to explain the joint variability in the expression levels of a group of genes through a sparse pattern of interactions.
 One approach to gene network reconstruction is the application of a feature selection approach that identifies the regulators of each target gene.
 Such approach is used by GENIE3, one of the current state-of-the-art network inference algorithms \cite{huynhthu10}.
 This method learns for each target gene a RF model predicting its expression from the expressions of all the candidate regulators, and identifies the regulators of that target gene through the RF-based feature importance scores.
-The PRSB and EDA approaches can be used in the same way for gene network inference, with however the advantage that the base models are not restricted to decision trees.
-Furthermore, while in GENIE3 the different models, corresponding to the different target genes, are learned independently of each other, PRSB can be extended to introduce a global constraint on the topology of the network.
-More specifically, we use a joint regularizer (with a coefficient $\lambda$) that enforces modular networks, a property often encountered in real gene regulatory networks (see details in Section~\ref{sec:PRSB_network_obj}).
+The PRS and RaSE approaches can be used in the same way for gene network inference, with however the advantage that the base models are not restricted to decision trees.
+Furthermore, while in GENIE3 the different models, corresponding to the different target genes, are learned independently of each other, PRS can be extended to introduce a global constraint on the topology of the network.

+More specifically, we use a joint regularizer that enforces modular networks, a property often encountered in real gene regulatory networks.
+Let $G$ be the number of genes, among which there are $M$ candidate regulators, and let $\bx_i \in \mathbb{R}^M$ and $\mathbf{y}_i \in \mathbb{R}^G$ be respectively the expression levels of the candidate regulators and of the $G$ target genes in the $i$-th sample ($i=1, \ldots, N$).
+Our goal is to identify a $M \times G$ matrix $\balpha$, where $\alpha_{j, g}$ is the weight of the regulatory link directed from the $j$-th candidate regulator to the $g$-th gene.
+In the context of PRS, we seek to identify the matrix $\balpha$ that minimizes the following objective function:

+where $y_{i,g}$ is the expression of the $g$-th gene in the $i$-th sample and $\balpha_{., g}$ denotes the $g$-th column of the matrix $\balpha$.
+The second term in the above objective function is a joint regularizer (with a coefficient $\lambda$) that enforces structured sparsity, by enforcing the selection of as few rows as possible in $\balpha$ \cite{jenatton11}.
+Using this joint regularizer will result in modular networks where only a few regulators control the expressions of the different genes.